Equality Act and Public Sector Equality Duty

 - foster good relations between people who share a relevant protected characteristic and those who don’t.

-The Duty also requires us to take into account disabled people's impairments, when making decisions about policies and services, as the law recognises that disabled people’s needs may be different from the needs of non-disabled people.
+The duty also requires us to take into account disabled people's impairments, when making decisions about policies and services, as the law recognises that disabled people’s needs may be different from the needs of non-disabled people.

 At least every four years we have to produce at least one or more equality objectives and these are in our Equality, Dignity and Respect Policy.